samokhodkin/mongocloud/README.md

 ##Building
 You need jdk 1.8 and ant.
 Build script is in the root.
 This script produces 2 files:
-release/mongogocloud.jar  - the standalone app
+* release/mongogocloud.jar  - the standalone app
-release/mongogocloud.war  - the webapp
+* release/mongogocloud.war  - the packaged webapp

 ##Running
 The main class for standalone demo is mongogocloud.server.app.Main.